Alia Bhatt: Media image and artistry

 In 2020, Bhatt was invited to join the Academy of Motion Picture Arts and Sciences.
 In 2023, she was named the first Indian global ambassador for the luxury brand Gucci.
 As ambassador, she attended Gucci's fashion shows in Seoul and at the Milan Fashion Week.
 The following year, she was announced as one of the global ambassadors for the beauty brand L'Oréal, and walked for them at the Paris Fashion Week.
 In 2025, she was named the global ambassador for the clothing brand Levi's.
 Bhatt is the celebrity endorser for a number of other brands and products, including Coca-Cola, Garnier and Maybelline.
 Bhatt's brand value was estimated by Kroll Inc. (formerly Duff & Phelps) to be US$36.5 million in 2018, the eighth-highest among Indian celebrities.
 With a brand value of US$68.1 million, she held the seventh position for the next two years; she peaked at the fourth position in 2021 and 2022, with an increased brand value of US$102.9 million in the latter year.
 The following year, she placed fifth, with a value of US$101.1 million.
 In 2024, she placed fourth, with her brand value rising to US$116.4 million.
+In 2026, Fortune India ranked her at ninth place on its inaugural Most Valuable Celebrities list, with a brand value of ₹1,606 crore.
 As of October 2023, she is the third most-followed Indian actress on Instagram.